noynaert/csc274handouts/Unit_12_Lists_and_Looping/Unit_12_060_Json.md

 When css is transmitted over the Internet it is often minimized.
 This saves bandwidth.

+## `jq`

+The `jq` command is an extremely powerful command for handling JSON data.
+It contains an entire programming language within it.

+`jq` "filters" incoming data from a stream or a file.
+Output from one filter may be piped to other filters.
+It can get complicated.

+The simplest filter is just a period.
+I don't find anything that identifies what the period represents, but after playing with jq for a while I believe that that the period represents the "root" of the json structure.

+Here is a simple curl command that produces "minified" JSON.

 ## Sample Commands

 These are some commands I ran while investigating.
 They are kind of like my working notes.